 - CHE Memo - Final 12th Grade Ranking Reports Memo (PDF)

-- CHE College Preparatory Course Prerequisite Requirements for Entering College Freshmen (PDF)
+- College Preparatory Course Prerequisite Requirements for Entering College Freshmen Policy - May 2026 (PDF)

 - South Carolina Department of Education Memo - Transcripts for South Carolina State Scholarships (PDF)